I See You (Breaking Bad): Production

 The episode was written by Gennifer Hutchison, and directed by Colin Bucksey; it aired on AMC in the United States and Canada on May 9, 2010.

 Reception

 Critical reception

-The episode received positive reviews.
 Donna Bowman of The A.V.
 Club noted "this episode is all about the organization now employing Walter — its long reach and ruthless ambition" but criticized the hospital scene as "spouting cliches."
 Seth Amitin of IGN gave the episode a 9.4/10 rating, calling it "a great episode about the emotional debris left in the wake of last week's amazing melee."

-In 2019 The Ringer ranked "I See You" 47th out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "I See You" 47th out of the 62 total Breaking Bad episodes.
+Vulture ranked it 61st overall.

 Viewership

 The episode's original broadcast was viewed by 1.78 million people, which was an increase from the 1.52 million of the previous episode, "One Minute".